ChrisBAshton/smartresolution/deploy/README.md

 # Amazon Web Services
 This readme provides instructions on how to deploy SmartResolution to AWS.

-## @TODO
-The reason I have this README is that I hope to automate AWS deployment so that I can easily push the latest version of my project to AWS.
-I'm certainly hoping to automate the 'Install all dependencies' section to make AWS deployment more painless.

 ## Create your AWS instance

 * create an AWS account